agentzzk/tweek/readme.md

 A Twitter API based application created by Zain Zulfiqar

-Make your Twitter feed simpler, by only seeing the tweets you want to see.
+Make your tweet feed much simpler with the help of tweek.
+No ads.
+No distractions.
+See only the tweets you want to see and keep up-to-date with only the information you want.

-Perfect for following live sports, news, and celebrity events!
+Perfect for following live sports, news, and real-time events.

 ##Technologies
+- Laravel 5.2
 - PHP 7
-- Laravel 5
 - PostgreSQL
+- Twitter API 1.1